LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-ingesting-api-data-2.md

 ## Generating a Piplock and Requirements.txt File

-For your Python script to work, you will most likely need to download extra packages to use, packages which are not native to Python
+For your Python script to work, you will most likely need to download extra packages to use, packages which are not built in to Python

 To do this, we will create a requirements.txt file, and from the requirements.txt file, we will generate a Piplock file.
 This Piplock file is what tells the Terraform (Which creates Lambdas) which external packages to give to the environment which will run your Python Script
 1. Install Pipreqs